poolkit/Image-2-Text/README.md

 pip install requirements.txt
 ```

 4. To train the model, just run.
-It will save your model in ``saved/`` folder.
+It will save your model in ``saved/`` folder. (resnet50 gave better accuracy btw)

 ```sh
 python train.py